-8.7 The second group -"responsible authorities" - are public bodies that must be fully notified of applications and that are entitled to make representations to the licensing authority in relation to the application for the grant, variation or review of a premises licence.
+- 8.7 The second group -"responsible authorities"- are public bodies that must be fully notified of applications and that are entitled to make representations to the licensing authority in relation to the application for the grant, variation or review of a premises licence.
 These representations must still be considered 'relevant' by the licensing authority and relate to one or more of the licensing objectives.
-For all premises, responsible authorities include:
+For all premises, responsible authorities include: - the relevant licensing authority and any other licensing authority in whose area part of the premises is situated;

-- the relevant licensing authority and any other licensing authority in whose area part of the premises is situated; - the chief officer of police; - the local fire and rescue authority; - the relevant enforcing authority under the Health and Safety at Work etc Act 1974; - the local authority with responsibility for environmental health; - the local planning authority; - a body that represents those who are responsible for, or interested in, matters relating to the protection of children from harm; - each local authority's Director of Public Health (DPH) in England[footnote 4] and Local Health Boards (in Wales); - the local weights and measures authority (trading standards); and - Home Office Immigration Enforcement (on behalf of the Secretary of State). - 8.8 The licensing authority should indicate in its statement of licensing policy which body it recognises to be competent to advise it on the protection of children from harm.
+- · the chief officer of police; - · the local fire and rescue authority; - the relevant enforcing authority under the Health and Safety at Work etc Act 1974; - · the local authority with responsibility for environmental health; - · the local planning authority; - a body that represents those who are responsible for, or interested in, matters relating to the protection of children from harm; - each local authority's Director of Public Health (DPH) in England4 and Local Health Boards (in Wales); - the local weights and measures authority (trading standards); and - Home Office Immigration Enforcement (on behalf of the Secretary of State). - 8.8 The licensing authority should indicate in its statement of licensing policy which body it recognises to be competent to advise it on the protection of children from harm.
 This may be the local authority social services department, the Local Safeguarding Children Board or another competent body.
 This is important as applications for premises licences have to be copied to the responsible authorities in order for them to make any representations they think are relevant. - 8.9 In relation to a vessel, responsible authorities also include navigation authorities within the meaning of section 221(1) of the Water Resources Act 1991 that have statutory functions in relation to the waters where the vessel is usually moored or berthed, or any waters where it is proposed to be navigated when being used for licensable activities; the Environment Agency; the Canal and River Trust; and the Secretary of State (who in practice acts through the Maritime and Coastguard Agency (MCA)).
 In practice, the Environment Agency and the Canal and River Trust only have responsibility in relation to vessels on waters for which they are the navigation statutory authority. - 8.10 The MCA is the lead responsible authority for public safety, including fire safety, affecting passenger ships (those carrying more than 12 passengers) wherever they operate and small commercial vessels (carrying no more than 12 passengers) which go to sea.
 The safety regime for passenger ships is enforced under the Merchant Shipping Acts by the MCA which operates certification schemes for these vessels.
 Fire and rescue authorities, the Health and Safety Executive and local authority health and safety inspectors should normally be able to make "nil" returns in relation to such vessels and rely on the MCA to make any appropriate representations in respect of this licensing objective. - 8.11 Merchant Shipping legislation does not, however, apply to permanently moored vessels.
 So, for example, restaurant ships moored on the Thames Embankment, with permanent shore connections should be considered by the other responsible authorities concerned with public safety, including fire safety.
-Vessels carrying no more than 12 passengers which do not go to sea are not subject to MCA survey and certification, but may be licensed by the local port or navigation authority. - 8.12 The Secretary of State may prescribe other responsible authorities by means of regulations.
-Any such regulations are published on the Government's legislation website: www.legislation.gov.uk.
+Vessels carrying no more than 12 passengers which do not go to sea are not subject to MCA survey and certification, but may be licensed by the local port or navigation authority.